 Our community has become very adroit at doing this with their eyes closed.
 In fact, based on the analysis of the research we’ve received from Australia’s Bond University, as well as the research we’ve conducted on our own, the data shows our students have the capacity to quickly and consistently change their brain waves.
 Many of our students can change their brain waves on command.
 One of the tools we’ve been using for more than half a decade to help people change their brain waves and move into trance is the kaleidoscope.

 In working with the kaleidoscope, we teach people to relax their body and gaze into geometric patterns that unlock the door between the conscious mind and subconscious mind.
-It’s that doorway where you are most suggestible (suggestibility is your ability to accept, believe, and surrender to information without analyzing it) and it’s that process that changes your brain waves from beta to alpha and theta with your eyes open.
+It’s that doorway where you are most suggestible (suggestibility is your ability to accept, believe, and surrender to information without analyzing it), and it’s that process that changes your brain waves from beta to alpha and theta with your eyes open.

 As you increase your suggestibility by suppressing your analytical mind, the decrease in your brain waves from beta to alpha to even theta, increases your level of trance.
 So if we teach people how to move into trance with their eyes open, and at the same time we bleed mystical imagery into the kaleidoscope while the person is in a suggestible state, then we are training and programming them for a mystical experience.

 When the person closes their eyes after they look at the image overlaid on the kaleidoscope, and I start suggesting things to them while they are remembering the image, it’s highly likely that the person will be right in that realm of low-level alpha or theta.
-If we can then begin to then drop a little seed right in the subconscious, the brain can grab the image, animate it, and turn it into a mystical moment.
+If we can then begin to drop a little seed right in the subconscious, the brain can grab the image, animate it, and turn it into a mystical moment.

-In this session, we will teach people how to use the kaleidoscope, along with activating the pineal gland, to stay in that suggestible state—in the door between the conscious mind and subconscious mind.
+In this session, we will teach people how to use the kaleidoscope, along with activating the pineal gland, to stay in that suggestible state—in the doorway between the conscious mind and subconscious mind.
 After the kaleidoscope, I’ll teach a breath that will keep you in a state where you’re not quite asleep and not quite awake.
 That’s the sweet spot where the mystical happens.